 Once the requirements have been met, the juvenile is released by the court.

-and medical evaluations conducted at RDC.
+and medical evaluations conducted by CAP.

 juvenile correctional center (JCC).
 At the JCC, a committed juvenile receives 24-hour

 supervision, education, treatment services, recreational services, and a variety

 - After completion of the commitment period, a juvenile may be placed on parole or

 directly released.
 During parole, the juvenile transitions to the community through